loomnetwork/unity-sdk/README.md

 ## Samples

-The sample `authSample` scene expects the example REST server from the Loom Go SDK running locally at `http://localhost:8998`, if you want to run the server on a different host/port change the URL in `authSample.cs`.
+The sample `authSample` scene expects a local Loom DAppChain node to be running on `localhost`, if you decide to change the default host/ports the node runs on you'll need to update the host/ports in `authSample.cs` to match.

 When you run the sample scene you will see three buttons that are hooked up to call the corresponding methods in `Assets/authSample.cs`, these must be pressed in the correct order: